 13 wagons were built in 1984 to code JG009A for Hall Aggregates, and were used to carry sea-dredged gravel from Newhaven to Crawley and Tolworth.
 In 1986 a further 24 wagons were built to code JG009B for RMC, which operated on flows nationwide from their base at Peak Forest.
 In 1996, when the Newhaven traffic ended, the former Hall wagons were brought into the RMC pool at Peak Forest and were modified, refurbished and repainted.
 Now all 37 wagons are used with other RMC hoppers across the network.
 This injection moulded kit, with etched brass details and one piece bogies, will build any of the three variants, suitable transfers for each being included.
 The model is self coloured in orange, and the white stripe is a transfer or can be painted.
 Otherwise only the brass details, the solebar and the interior require painting.

-This beginner’s kit utilises Peco’s 10ft chassis, transfers by Robbie Burns, and coal load by Ten Commandments.
+This beginner’s kit utilises Peco’s 10ft chassis, transfers by Robbie Burns.
 The kit commemorates the life of the late Yvonne Shillabeer, who encouraged beginners with a series of articles in the Society journal about the building of her layout ‘Sough Lea’.
-A minimum donation of £1 per kit sold is given to the British Heart Foundation.

 The Gresley full brakes were introduced in 1924; some survived in revenue use well into the 1970s, a few even longer in internal use, and a number have been preserved.
 These vehicles were seen all over the country, especially in BR days, and a number were built or converted for racing pigeon traffic.
 The chosen model represents later coaches with angle iron trussing and 8ft heavyweight Gresley bogies.
 The diagrams represented are D113 (last 3 only, built 1934), D245 (with racks for pigeons, built 1940/43), and D260 (same as last 3 of D113, built 1938/40/43).